Skip to content

 Unacceptable Behaviour

 We acknowledge that clients from time to time find themselves in stressful or upsetting situations, and this can cause people to act out of character.
-In many cases, a client’s anger is directed not at the Advice Centre but at the University, landlord, or
+This policy exists to make sure the Advice Centre remains a safe and supportive service for everyone including students seeking help and the staff providing it.

 In this section